dlab-berkeley/Bash-Git/lessons/02_bash.md

 * What makes a terminal special is the **shell** it uses to accept input and print output.
 So, your terminal might run a **bash** shell, which is one of the most commonly used shells.
 But there are others - for example, **zsh** or Z shell is starting to be rolled out by default on Macs.
-If you're worried about which one you're using, don't stress too much.
 At this point, the differences between shells lie in pretty niche tasks that won't matter for this workshop.

 So, we have a terminal that runs a shell.
 What exactly does the shell do?

-The shell allows us to interact with our filesystem in a variety of ways: navigating through our folders, creating new files, editing existing ones, etc.
+The shell allows us to interact with our filesystem in different ways: navigating through our folders, creating new files, editing existing ones, etc.
 We can also run software from the terminal.
-For example, you might be familiar with running a Jupyter Notebook from the terminal, or using `conda` environments.
+For example, you might be familiar with running a Jupyter Labs or Python from the terminal, or using `conda` environments.

 You might be wondering: why bother even using a shell when we have software (specifically, Graphical User Interfaces, or GUIs) that can let us do all these things for us?
-There's a lot of reasons for this (see [here](https://ux.stackexchange.com/questions/101990/why-are-terminal-consoles-still-used) for some discussion), but one short answer is that using the terminal is a standardized, efficient, and expressive way of completing general purpose tasks.
+There's a lot of reasons for this (see [here](https://ux.stackexchange.com/questions/101990/why-are-terminal-consoles-still-used) for some discussion).
+One short answer is that using the terminal is a standardized, efficient, and expressive way of completing general purpose tasks.
 The downside is that it comes with a bit of a learning curve.
-Once you get over the hump, though, you'll find yourself leaning more into the terminal than any GUI.
+Once you get over the hump, though, you'll find yourself leaning more into the terminal.
 The goal of this workshop is to get you on your way past the learning curve.

 Let's get started by going over some basic bash commands.

 # Basic Bash Commands

 Go ahead and open up a terminal.
 What do you see?
 It might look something like